awsdocs/amazon-ecs-developer-guide/doc_source/cluster-capacity-providers.md

-# Amazon ECS Cluster Capacity Providers<a name="cluster-capacity-providers"></a>
+# Amazon ECS cluster capacity providers<a name="cluster-capacity-providers"></a>

 Amazon ECS cluster capacity providers determine the infrastructure to use for your tasks\.
-Each cluster has one or more capacity providers and an optional default capacity provider strategy\.
-The capacity provider strategy determines how the tasks are spread across the capacity providers\.
+Each cluster can have one or more capacity providers and an optional default capacity provider strategy\.
+The capacity provider strategy determines how the tasks are spread across the cluster's capacity providers\.
 When you run a task or create a service, you may either use the cluster's default capacity provider strategy or specify a capacity provider strategy that overrides the cluster's default strategy\.

+**Note**
+When a capacity provider strategy is used, a launch type may not be specified and vice versa\.
+For more information about launch types, see [Amazon ECS Launch Types](launch_types.md)\.

-## Cluster Capacity Provider Concepts<a name="capacity-providers-concepts"></a>
+## Cluster capacity provider concepts<a name="capacity-providers-concepts"></a>

 Cluster capacity providers consist of the following components\.

 Capacity provider
 A *capacity provider* is used in association with a cluster to determine the infrastructure that a task runs on\.
-For Amazon ECS on AWS Fargate users, the `FARGATE` and `FARGATE_SPOT` capacity providers are provided automatically\.
-For more information, see [Using AWS Fargate Capacity Providers](fargate-capacity-providers.md)\.
+For Amazon ECS on AWS Fargate users, the `FARGATE` and `FARGATE_SPOT` capacity providers are reserved and available to be used without the need to create them\.
+They can also not be deleted\.
+For more information, see [AWS Fargate capacity providers](fargate-capacity-providers.md)\.
 For Amazon ECS on Amazon EC2 users, a capacity provider consists of a name, an Auto Scaling group, and the settings for managed scaling and managed termination protection\.
-This type of capacity provider is used in cluster auto scaling\.
-For more information, see [Auto Scaling group Capacity Providers](cluster-auto-scaling.md#asg-capacity-providers)\.
+This type of capacity provider is used when enabling cluster auto scaling\.
+For more information, see [Auto Scaling group capacity providers](asg-capacity-providers.md)\.
 One or more capacity providers are specified in a capacity provider strategy, which is then associated with a cluster\.

 Capacity provider strategy